voltrondata-labs/arrow-benchmarks-ci/README.md

     benchmark-test bash buildkite/benchmark/utils.sh build_arrow_and_run_benchmark_groups
 ```

-#### How do I test benchmark builds that run on ursa-i9-9960x and ursa-thinkcentre-m75q using Buildkite
+#### How can I test benchmark builds that run on ursa-i9-9960x and ursa-thinkcentre-m75q using Buildkite
 1. Go to https://buildkite.com/apache-arrow/arrow-bci-benchmark-build-test
 2. Click New Build
     - Set Commit and Branch for arrow-benchmarks-ci repo that you would like to test